Beginner's Guide to Linkers

 used.

-different versions of a max function, each of which took
+function, each of which took

 different types of argument.
 However, we can see that the lines of